Gianluca Esposito: Club career

 Born in Naples, Esposito made his senior debut for Savoia on 2013–14 season.
-Savoia won the promotion that year, and the midfileder made his Serie C debut on 11 October 2014 against Salernitana.
+Savoia won the promotion that year, and the midfielder made his Serie C debut on 11 October 2014 against Salernitana.
 In December 2014, he joined Agropoli on loan.

 After left Savoia in 2015, he played for many Serie C teams like:Rimini, Juve Stabia, Sicula Leonzio, Fermana, Cavese and Ravenna.

 On 30 August 2021, he signed with Renate.